lexurco/manpager.org_aa/README.txt

    That pretty much concludes the situation up until now.

 Q: What do you call your Unix users?
 A: I usually name my main user aa for my initials.
-I maintain users for the more spammy mail called alexander (so if I were to register on amazon, I'd give alexander at this domain).
 Most of the other users, that I might maintain to drop some privileges for certain tasks, are usually given short names like "tim" or "jean".

 Q: What do you call your hosts?
 A: I distinguish between the name(s) by which the host is known on the